maxiboom1/Free-Messenger/README.md

 3. Client-side: React.
 Should be built in TypeScript.

 ## System design
-The system will include edge server and several microservices ( Auth service, Messages service, Users service).
-It will have 2 or 3 databases.
+The system will include Edge server and following microservices: Messages service, Users service, Users_config service.
+Each service will manage it's own database.
-Edge server will be the gateway for all external queries Services should have REST API interface.
-Maybe for messages service I will implement rabbit MQ.
+**Edge server:**  Gateway for all external queries.
+It will mess with auth, and socket connections.
+From other hand, he will follow tasks to services.
+**Users service:** Will have http interface, and take care for manipulations on users (get all, get one, add user etc...).
+The service manage its own database.
+**Messages service:** Will have rabbitMQ interface.
+This service will handle message events.
+The service manage its own database.
+**User_config service:** will have http interface.
+Basocally, it's just store user configuration.
+For now, it will store user online status, and if the user want to get emails on messages when he is offline.
+But it can grown in future, and store additional personal configurations.

 ## Project Details